haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 # ====================================================================
 {% endhighlight %}

-! candidate for replasement this paragraph:
+! candidate for replacing this paragraph:
 A scoring scenario configuration file is provided in the `workflows/` directory as `interaction-energetics.cfg`, precomputed results are in `runs/run-energetics`.
 However, this pre-made workflow contains an extra refinement step, so the score of such refined model does not match the score of our input strcuture.